 CPSC 529 Database Systems (3 credits)

 Basic concepts of databases.
 Topics include conceptual data modeling, database design and normalization, and database implementation.
-Use of SQL for data definition, manipulation, and query processing.
-While primary emphasis will be on the relational model and traditional RDBMS, discussion will also include a survey of techniques for handling non-relational data models, massive datasets, and unstructured data, including data warehousing, in-memory databases, NewSQL, NoSQL, and Hadoop.
+Use of Structured Query Language (SQL) for data definition, manipulation, and query processing.
+While primary emphasis will be on the relational model and traditional Relational Database Management System (RDBMS), discussion will also include a survey of techniques for handling non-relational data models, massive datasets, and unstructured data, including data warehousing, in-memory databases, NewSQL, NoSQL, and Hadoop.
 (ABG)

 ENWR 517 Professional and Technical Writing (3 credits)